googlearchive/PyDrive/README.rst

 File management made easy
 -------------------------

 Upload/update the file with one method.
-PyDrive will do it in the most efficient way.
+PyDrive2 will do it in the most efficient way.

 .. code:: python